jule64/TripleDraw/README.md

 SimuDraw
 ========

-An odds simulator for the games of 2-7 Triple &amp; Single Draw
+An odds simulator for the game of 2-7 Triple Draw

-2-7 Triple &amp; Single Draw are the hottest games in online poker right now.
-As with any poker games, a strong understanding of the odds is critical to become a successful player.

-SimuDraw helps you simulate various game configurations/hands and quickly generate the associated odds, such as the odds of hitting an 8 low or a 9 low.

-SimuDraw works by simulating thousands of draws per simulation and then averaging the results to approximate the actual odds.
-As such you will find that the odds it generates are always slightly different from those that one would obtain using traditional probabilistic formulas.
-The current calibration ensure those difference are small however.
-For example, the odds of drawing a J low exactly are 4.9% (= C(9,4)*(5^4-4)/C(52,5)).
-SimuDraw gives between 4.87% and 4.95%

-Note that SimuDraw is a Python program and has been tested on Python 2.7.
-Other version of Python can possibly be used although they have not been tested.
+Despite being one of the hottest games in online poker, little information can be found to improve your 2-7 Triple Draw skills.

+SimuDraw tries to remedy to this problem by offering a virtual environment where users can simulate various games configurations and study their associated odds.

+Before jumping in head first please carefully note that SimuDraw is a simulator, not a calculator, its results are hence an approximation of the actual odds and need to be taken as such.

+To understand this difference, suppose you wanted to know the odds of being serve exactly a J low.
+The actual odds are 4.9% and are given by the following formaula: C(9,4)*(5^4-4)/C(52,5)) = 4.9%.
+Running this particular example twice with SimuDraw gave me a result of 4.87% and 4.95%, or approximately +/-0.1% around the actual value.

+If you have any questions or suggestions please feel free to contact me.

 If you would like to contribute please fork this project.

-If you have any questions please feel free to send me an email.
+Note: SimuDraw is a Python program and has been developed and tested using a Python 2.7 interpreter.
+As such I cannot garantee that it will work with earlier version Python or with Python 3.